ryanwoconnor/faq.twin.villas/README.md

 ##### Trash and Recycling Schedule

 Recycling Pickup is every Thursday Morning.
 Trash Pickup is on Monday Morning and Thursday Morning.
-If you are staying during one of these days, please take the appropriate bins to the curb.
+If you are staying during one of these days, please take the appropriate bins to the curb. **Trash must be bagged**

 #### FAQ